anthonygfrn/kumparan-frontend-assessment/README.md

 # Comments

-Even though successfulyy create/add/delete the post/comment, nothing will actually happened as the API doesn't actually change the data.
+- Even though successfulyy create/add/delete the post/comment, nothing will actually happened as the API doesn't actually change the data.
+- I wanted to do testing, but there are no time left